jarviscanada/jarvis_data_eng_ZiyangLin/README.md

 ## Professional Experiences

 **Data Engineer, Jarvis Consulting Group (2020-present)**: Implemented multiple projects and applications that used a wide range of technologies including Java, RDBMS, Linux.
-Obtained hands-on experience in Agile practices in team collaboration such as holding Scrum ceremonies and leading the Scrum team's development cycle.
+Obtained hands-on experience in Agile practices for team collaboration such as holding Scrum ceremonies and leading the Scrum team's development cycle.

 **Volunteer Consultant, CUSO International (NPO) (2018-2020)**: Designed a software and database architecture for a pilot maternal health care information system (Mother Care Info Track) in Nigeria by researching 30+ software modules, and wrote a Python program to output project cost based on the Amazon TCO model.
 Delivered remote consultancy services and composed a research report to the CUSO project team that aims to provide an actionable strategy against external climate shocks for small-scale women agricultural entrepreneurs in the Philippines.